dmerejkowsky/kata-rpn/README.md

 |5 | - | [3]   |

-## Rules
+## Instructions

 Write the code that can evaluate an expression (as a string) and return a result as an int.

-Follow the TDD rules as close as possible and try to make the smallest possible cycles.

-Notes:
+Note that for your first implementation:

-* You can assume the expression is well formed : only natural numbers, all tokens separated by space
+* You can assume the expression is well formed : only natural numbers, all tokens separated by exactly one space, and so on ...
 * You can assume that the "stack" only contain one element at the end